Fun With Stress 1.4

 Thinking Mind mode.
 Image: hamedmehrnik

-In the next part we will go deeper into input which is judged as significant and can thus push our buttons with less or more force.
+In the next chapter we will go deeper into input which is judged as significant and can thus push our buttons with less or more force.
 We will also investigate how this can affect our output in the form of thoughts, feelings (emotions), visceral reactions and actions.

 For now,